Communism in Colombia: Origins of Socialist Ideology

 The labor movement in Colombia was marked by the differences it held compared to movements in other Latin American countries.
-While socialist ideology in countries like Argentina and Brazil were influenced by European immigration, Colombia had no such connection to left-wing European ideologies.
+While socialist ideology in countries like Argentina and Brazil were influenced by European immigration, Colombia had no connection to left-wing European ideologies.
 Rather, the labor movements in Colombia were inspired by the disconnect laborers felt with the major political parties.

-The perceived lack of representation led to the creation of Colombia's first Socialist party in 1919.
-The creation of the party, inspired by Bolshevik ideology and the end of the first World War, was led by Colombian intellectuals and left wing media.
+The perceived lack of representation led to the creation of the Socialist Party in 1919.
+The creation of the party, inspired by Bolshevism and the end of the World War I, was led by Colombian intellectuals and left wing media.
 Among these figures, was Luis Tejada, a co-editor of left wing newspaper El Sol', who published multiple articles praising the importance of Lenin.
 Tejada, alongside Russian immigrant Silvestre Savitski, further supported the study of Marxism among the liberal youth.

 In the early years of the party, no major steps were taken to establish a connection with the international community of Communist parties despite the importance of international affairs being discussed and analyzed in the Third Socialist Conference of 1921.
-The proposal to seek membership in the Comintern was rejected, however it became apparent that Bolshevik ideology was growing in popularity amongst Colombian Socialist intellectuals.
-After failure in the 1922 elections, backing moderate Socialist candidate Benjamin Herrera, this iteration of the party began to split apart due to the lack of interest in joining international efforts to pursue communist thought.
+The proposal to seek membership in the Comintern was rejected.
+However it became apparent that Bolshevism was growing in popularity amongst Colombian Socialist intellectuals.
+After failure in the 1922 elections, backing moderate Socialist candidate Benjamin Herrera, this iteration of the party began to split apart due to a lack of interest in joining international efforts to pursue communist thought.
 However, the party ideology was revived by young Colombian Bolsheviks who took over the Socialist Congress in 1924.

 Pro-communist ideology amongst intellectuals was fully displayed in 1924 at the Socialist Congress held in the Colombian capital, Bogota.
 The leaders of this congress broke ties with the previous three socialist conferences and immediately pursued international involvement.
 This conference became the first attempt for Colombian socialists to establish communications and partnership with the Moscow Third International.
-The conference attendees declared their affiliation to the Comintern and approved the 21 conditions of Leninism, however with no true party capable of executing such policies and establishing a political presence in Colombia, the Latin American sector of the Comintern resisted approving the affiliation.
+The conference attendees declared their affiliation to the Comintern and approved the 21 Conditions of Leninism.
+However, with no true party capable of executing such policies and establishing a political presence in Colombia, the Latin American sector of the Comintern resisted approving the affiliation.
 Following the conference, Socialist leader Luis Tejada died, and Silvestre Savitski was expelled from the country by the Colombia government a year later for his efforts in spreading communist doctrine.